 In 1840 O'Connell began a Repeal Association to demand the repeal of the Act of Union.
 He arranged 'monster meetings' of his supporters.
 In 1843 he called for one at Clontarf.
-However the British government banned the meeting.
-O'Connell cancelled the meeting and his movement collapsed.
+However, the British government banned the meeting.
+O'Connell canceled the meeting and his movement collapsed.

 THE POTATO FAMINE IN IRELAND